-Rep. Cathy McMorris Rodgers will hold an in-person town hall Monday night at the Spokane Convention Center.
+Nine-term congresswoman Rep. Cathy McMorris Rodgers will hold a public town hall at the Spokane Convention Center on Wednesday evening.

 Local journalism is essential.